dgasmith/opt_einsum/docs/source/sharing_intermediates.rst

                  for output in 'abcdef'}
     1 loop, best of 3: 5.82 s per loop

-To share this computation, we can perform all contractions in a shared context
+To share this computation, we can perform all contractions in a shared context:

 .. code:: python